Obadiah Parker: History

-Obadiah Parker began as a three person band composed of Mat Weddle (vocals, guitar), Jessie Young (piano/keyboards, trumpet, vocals), and Daniel Zehring (bass, vocals).
+Obadiah Parker began as a three-person band composed of Mat Weddle (vocals, guitar), Jessie Young (piano/keyboards, trumpet, vocals), and Daniel Zehring (bass, vocals).
 After meeting at a local church youth group, Weddle, Young, and Zehring began playing together in various local bands.
 Together, the band released "Salvation Jam" EP on October 2, 2006, and "Obadiah Parker Live" on April 2, 2007, via iTunes.

 After the band's split, Weddle retained the name Obadiah Parker for his solo act.
-He has since released an acoustic EP of cover songs, "The Tip Jar, Vol. 1", as well as his first full-length, studio album, "The Siren and The Saint", recorded in Nashville, Tennessee with Grammy award winning producer Mitch Dane.
+He has since released an acoustic EP of cover songs, "The Tip Jar, Vol. 1", as well as his first full-length, studio album, "The Siren and The Saint", recorded in Nashville, Tennessee with Grammy award-winning producer Mitch Dane.

 "Hey Ya"

 In 2006, a video of Weddle performing a cover of Outkast's "Hey Ya" became a viral sensation.
 In a 2007 interview, Weddle estimated that over 1 million people had viewed the video, but, as of 2011, the video has been viewed over 8 million times.
 The performance was recorded at a local Open mic night, then obtained by a fan who mixed it with the original Outkast music video and uploaded it to YouTube.

-Over the 5 years since the video was introduced, the song has earned nationwide media attention and radio play.
-It has been featured on The Howard Stern Show and was an answer to a question on Jeopardy!.
-It has reached the No. 1 spot on the iTunes Singer-Songwriter Charts in the UK, France, and multiple other countries.
-And, in 2009, Sam Lloyd of The Blanks (the actor who plays Ted Buckland) covered the song on an episode of Scrubs entitled My Soul On Fire, Part 2.
+The cover version of "Hey Ya" earned nationwide media attention and radio play, including The Howard Stern Show and Jeopardy!.
+The recording reached the No. 1 spot on the iTunes Singer-Songwriter Charts in the UK, France, and multiple other countries.
+In 2009, Sam Lloyd of The Blanks (the actor who plays Ted Buckland) also covered the song on an episode of Scrubs entitled My Soul On Fire, Part 2.